Maria Badstue

 She was trained as a trumpet player.
 She received her master's degree from the Carl Nielsen Academy of Music and has played with the Odense Symphony Orchestra.
 In 2012 she was awarded the Arne Hammebo Education Scholarship from Danish Conductors Association.

-During season 2012-2013 she has developed a close relationship to the South Jutland Symphony Orchestra having conducted the opening concert and numerous school and presentation concerts.
+During season 2012-2013 she developed a close relationship to the South Jutland Symphony Orchestra having conducted the opening concert and numerous school and presentation concerts.

 She is the initiator and founder of the annual "Nordic Masterclass for Conductors" organized in cooperation with the orchestra.

+In 2021, she conducted Cosi fan tutte.

+In 2023, she made her American debut, conducting Thumbprint at the Portland Opera.
+The same year, she also conducted Vanessa by Samuel Barber at the Neubrandenburg Philharmonic.